Chhath: History and associated legends

 Chhath has been mentioned in both the major Indian epics.
 In the Ramayana, when Lord Rama and Mata Sita returned to Ayodhya, people celebrated Deepavali, and on its sixth day the Ramarajya (lit.
 'Kingdom of Rama') was established.
 On this day Rama and Sita fasted, and Surya Shashthi and Chhath Puja was performed by Mata Sita.
 Hence, she was blessed with Lava and Kusha as sons.

 In Champaran (Bihar, India) and Madhesh Province (Nepal), it is a belief that after leaving Ayodhya, Sita stayed in Valmiki Ashram located on the edge of the Narayani (Gandaki) river in Chitwan district, on the India–Nepal border.
 During that time, she celebrated Chhath Mahaparva in Nepal.

 In the Mahabharata, Chhath Puja was performed by Kunti after she (and the Pandavas) escaped from Lakshagriha.
 It is also believed that Karna, the son of Surya and Kunti, was conceived after Kunti performed Chhath Puja.
 Draupadi is also said to have performed the Puja for the Pandavas to win the Kurukshetra War.
 It is believed that Draupadi performed Chhath Puja near a spring in Nagdi village of Ranchi.
 In this village today, the festival is performed near this spring, not the river or pond.

 The Brahma Vaivarta Purana mentions that Chhathi Maiya is worshipped during the Chhath festival.
+It says that the Chhath Puja was started in the holy city of Varanasi by the Gahadavala dynasty.
+According to the Kashi Khanda, the trend of Chhath Puja spread from Varanasi to elsewhere in the country.